EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

 **Each author can submit a maximum of one works.**

-All works submitted for the 8th edition of the Festival, be they selected or not, will be held permanently in the S. Cecilia Conservatoire Library, unless judged completely non-relevant.

-Submission and registration to EMUFest is done by filling the **submission form** with all the required information and sending all necessary materials to the festival committee.
+Submission and registration to EMUFest is done by filling the **submission form** with all the required information and uploading all necessary materials to the festival committee.

-Once the form has been filled, the author will receive a personal code via email, the code will have to be marked on the envelope containing the submitted work.
-Such code will uniquely identify each work.

-**The registration form will be more not available after 23:59 am CEST on May 31st, 2015.** The materials must be sent to the Festival office by the closing date of the announcement (date of postmark).
+**The registration form will be more not available after 23:59 am CEST on May 31st, 2015.**

 **The selected works will be announced by June 15th, 2015.**